StealthRL: Reinforcement Learning Paraphrase Attacks for Multi-Detector Evasion of AI-Text Detectors: Introduction

 The choice of operating point further complicates evaluation.
 Most prior work reports AUROC or accuracy at default thresholds, but deployed detectors must operate at \emph{low false positive rates} (e.g., 1\% FPR) to avoid falsely accusing human writers.
 At these strict operating points, the gap between clean and adversarial performance is even more pronounced, as detectors sacrifice recall to maintain precision.

 We introduce \textbf{StealthRL}, a reinforcement learning framework that systematically evaluates detector robustness under adaptive adversarial conditions.
 StealthRL trains a paraphrase policy against a multi-detector ensemble, using GRPO~\cite{pang2025grpo} with LoRA adapters~\cite{hu2021loralowrankadaptationlarge} on Qwen3-4B-Instruct, to produce semantically faithful paraphrases that minimize detection confidence.
-By evaluating at the 1\% FPR operating point and testing transfer to a held-out detector family, we provide a rigorous robustness assessment that complements standard benchmarks.
+By evaluating at the 1\% FPR operating point and testing transfer to multiple held-out detectors, we provide a rigorous robustness assessment that complements standard benchmarks.

-Our contributions are as follows: \begin{itemize}[leftmargin=*,itemsep=2pt] \item We implement black-box adaptive paraphrasing attacks via multi-detector RL training with semantic constraints, one of the first works to apply RL for adversarial detector evasion across multiple detector families simultaneously. \item We demonstrate catastrophic robustness failure: 0.001 mean TPR@1\%FPR across three detector architectures, with strong cross-architecture transfer to a held-out detector. \item We provide comprehensive analysis including detector score distributions (explaining \emph{why} evasion succeeds), LLM-based quality evaluation, and per-detector AUROC with bootstrap confidence intervals. \item We establish an evaluation protocol measuring evasion, transfer, and fidelity at security-relevant operating points, and release complete training and evaluation code for reproducible robustness benchmarking at \url{https://github.com/suraj-ranganath/StealthRL}. \end{itemize}
+Our contributions are as follows: \begin{itemize}[leftmargin=*,itemsep=2pt] \item We implement black-box adaptive paraphrasing attacks via multi-detector RL training with semantic constraints, one of the first works to apply RL for adversarial detector evasion across multiple detector families simultaneously. \item We demonstrate catastrophic robustness failure: 0.024 mean TPR@1\%FPR across four detectors, with strong transfer to two held-out detectors. \item We provide comprehensive analysis including detector score distributions (explaining \emph{why} evasion succeeds), LLM-based quality evaluation, and per-detector AUROC with bootstrap confidence intervals. \item We establish an evaluation protocol measuring evasion, transfer, and fidelity at security-relevant operating points, and release complete training and evaluation code for reproducible robustness benchmarking at \url{https://github.com/suraj-ranganath/StealthRL}. \end{itemize}